Dan-Martin-dev/Dan-Martin-dev/README.md

 </div>

 ## About Me:
-Hi, I'm Dan, a software engineering student with experience in Javascript and Python environments.
+Hi, I'm Dan, a web developer with experience in Javascript and Python environments.

 ## Contact me